planetapex/ords/README.md

 # Oracle REST Data Services (ORDS) on Docker

+Apache Tomcat 9 (as ORDS is using JAX Servlet and not Jakarta Servlets) Oracle JDK 17
+ORDS Latest **Current at 23.1 , will wait until it fails

 The following article provides a description of this Dockerfile.

 [Docker : Oracle REST Data Services (ORDS) on Docker](https://oracle-base.com/articles/linux/docker-oracle-rest-data-services-ords-on-docker)